 It is generally easier to establish your wage loss if you are an employee.
 If you are self employed, you are still entitled to wage loss benefits.
 There is typically substantially more documentation to prove your average monthly income.

-3. Can I see the doctor or medical providers of my choice?
+3. Can I see the medical providers of my choice following a car accident?

 We work with medical doctors, chiropractors, naturopaths, acupuncturist, massage therapist and physical therapist.